Thesis topics for Students

 The following list contains possible topics for BSc and MSc students enrolled at IT University of Copenhagen.
 Each topic usually contains a theoretical and a practical component.
 The balance can be adjusted to the student’s needs.

-If you wish to write a thesis in algorithms: 1) Find someone to work with (we prefer thesis work as a group), 2) Write a short description of the kind of thesis you imagine writing, 3) Contact me to set up a meeting.
+If you wish to write a thesis in algorithms: 1) Find someone to work with (I prefer that you work in a group), 2) Write a short description of the kind of thesis you imagine writing, 3) Contact me to set up a meeting.

 Notes on Supervision: I wrote up some expectations that I have from a thesis project here.